near/docs/docs/develop/node/validator/deploy-on-mainnet.md

 sidebar_label: Deploy Node on MainNet
 ---

-## Step-by-Step Guide

-Deploying on MainNet is similar to deploying on TestNet and BetaNet:
+Deploying a node on MainNet is similar to deploying on TestNet and BetaNet:
 1. Create your MainNet wallet
 2. Deploy your MainNet staking pool
 3. Build and run your MainNet validator node